nzzdev/Storytelling-Styleguide/pages/style/print-assets.md

 ```

 ## 2018 Karte Template
-Some text about the current stand and when it was last updated.
+This is the current template for all maps.
 ```download
 title: Karte Template (.ai)
 subtitle: 494 KB